Fact-checked

 Pharmacodynamics

-The active substance of the drug Ciprolet is a synthetic antibiotic of the second generation fluoroquinolone group ciprofloxacin (in the form of hydrochloride), which is a bicyclic fluorinated derivative of quinolinecarboxylic acid.
+The active substance of the drug Ciprolet is a synthetic antibiotic of the fluoroquinolone group of the second generation, ciprofloxacin (in the form of hydrochloride), which is a bicyclic fluorinated derivative of quinolinecarboxylic acid.

-The basis of its pharmacological action, which leads to the death of pathogens (bactericidal effect), is the ability to specifically irreversibly suppress topoisomerase enzymes of bacterial cells (DNA topoisomerases II and IV), which ensure their DNA replication, protein synthesis and reproduction by division.
+The basis of its pharmacological action, leading to the death of pathogenic microorganisms (bactericidal effect), is the ability to specifically and irreversibly suppress the topoisomerase enzymes of bacterial cells (DNA topoisomerases II and IV), which ensure the replication of their DNA, protein synthesis and reproduction by division.

 Pharmacokinetics

-After oral administration of Ciprolet, ciprofloxacin hydrochloride is rapidly absorbed from the gastrointestinal tract and reaches peak plasma levels in one to one and a half hours.
-Binding to blood albumin does not exceed 30%, although the average level of bioavailability is 70%.
+After oral administration of Ciprolet, ciprofloxacin hydrochloride is rapidly absorbed from the gastrointestinal tract and reaches peak plasma levels within one to one and a half hours.
+Blood albumin binding does not exceed 30%, although the average bioavailability is 70%.

-Ciprofloxacin hydrochloride droops into almost all tissues and body fluids, overcoming the blood-brain barrier; interstitial concentration is higher than in the blood, and remains at a high level for 10-12 hours.
+Ciprofloxacin hydrochloride penetrates into almost all tissues and biological fluids of the body, overcoming the blood-brain barrier; the intra-tissue concentration is higher than in the blood and remains at a high level for 10-12 hours.

-The half-life in plasma lasts 3-5 hours; It is excreted from the body mainly by the kidneys (in unchanged form), as well as through the intestines.
+The half-life in plasma is 3-5 hours; it is excreted from the body mainly through the kidneys (unchanged) and also through the intestines.

 Dosing and administration

-How to take Ciprolet with cystitis?
-Cirolet tablets are taken orally before meals with water.
-A single dose of the drug is one tablet of 0.25 g.
+How to take Ciprolet for cystitis?
+Ciprolet tablets are taken orally before meals with water.
+A single dose of the drug is one 0.25 g tablet.
 Two tablets are taken during the day (with an interval of 12 hours).

-How much to drink Ciprolet with cystitis?
-The duration of the drug is determined by the doctor - according to the results of urine culture.
+How much Ciprolet to drink for cystitis?
+The duration of taking the drug is determined by the doctor - based on the results of urine culture.
 The standard course of treatment is five to seven days.

 • Application for children

-In connection with the existence of a threat of impaired development of articular cartilage tissue, fluoroquinolone antibacterial agents are contraindicated for children and adolescents under 18 years of age.
+Due to the risk of disruption of the development of articular cartilage tissue, fluoroquinolone antibacterial agents are contraindicated for use in children and adolescents under 18 years of age.

 Contraindications

-Tsiprolet for cystitis is not used if the patient's history includes:
+Ciprolet is not used for cystitis if the patient’s medical history includes:

 • individual hypersensitivity to fluoroquinolones;